 The scoring system wants to make sure you aren't overextended, but at the same time, they want to see that you do indeed use your credit.
 30% of the available credit line seems to be the magic "balance vs. credit line" ratio to have.
-For example; if you have a Credit Card with a \$10,000 credit line, make sure that never more than \$3000 (even if you pay your account off in full each month).
+For example; if you have a credit card with a \$10,000 credit line, make sure that never more than \$3000 (even if you pay your account off in full each month).
 If your balances are higher than 30% of the available credit line, pay them down.
-Here is another thing you can try; ask your long time creditors if they will raise your Credit Line without checking your FICO score or your Credit Report.
+Here is another thing you can try; ask your long time creditors if they will raise your credit report.
 Tell them that you're shopping for a house and you can't afford to have any hits on your credit report.
 Many will not but some will.